Omars64/Task_Management_System/README.md

 - Check JWT_SECRET_KEY is set
 - Verify token expiration settings

+### Data Safety
+- Back up the database before resets or rebuilds.
+- Prefer `docker-compose down` (non-destructive).
+Avoid `down -v` unless you intend to delete your data.
+- Use scripts in `scripts/` to create and restore backups.

 ## 📄 License

 This project is created for educational and demonstration purposes.